JamesHagerty1/Init-Rails-Projects/README.md

 docker build -t your-dev-image-name -f Dockerfile.dev .
 ```

+Any time you update the Gemfile, you should rebuild the image.

 Enter into the dev container's shell, and expose port 3000 to the host machine,
 because `bin/rails server` binds to port 3000:
 ```bash